Official-User-Shabab/Official-User-Shabab/README.md

 # Welcome

-Hi, I'm a student interested in Computer Science.
+I'm a student interested in Computer Science.
 I love exploring concepts, experimenting with code and building projects that solve random but fun problems.

 ---

-## Tech Stack
+## Languages

-Here are some of the technologies and tools I enjoy working with:
+These are some of the technologies and tools I enjoy working with:

 <p align="center">
   <img src="https://img.shields.io/badge/-Python-3776AB?style=for-the-badge&logo=python&logoColor=white" />